Eduardo Aguirre (footballer)

-Eduardo Daniel Aguirre Lara (born 3 August 1998), also known as El Mudo, is a Mexican professional footballer who plays as a forward for Liga MX club Atlas, on loan from Santos Laguna.
+Eduardo Daniel Aguirre Lara (born 3 August 1998), also known as El Mudo, is a Mexican professional footballer who plays as a forward for Liga MX club Santos Laguna.

 Aguirre represented Mexico in various youth levels, especially at the 2018 Toulon Tournament, representing the Mexico U21 team, where he was the top scorer with 7 goals.

 Club career

 Aguirre started his youth career at Santos Laguna in 2013 and broke into the senior team in 2017.
 He subsequently joined Tampico Madero on loan in 2017, where he would have his senior debut against Zacatepec on 22 July 2017, finishing with a 0–0 draw.
 On 14 February 2018, he would score his first senior goal against Universidad de Guadalajara in a 4–2 victory.

 On 16 February 2020, Aguirre scored his first goal against Tigres UANL in a 2–1 victory, managing to score both goals for his team.

+On 14 May 2026, Aguirre returned to Santos Laguna.